Yes! You can become a digital nomad with no skills.

 Actually, the first step to becoming a digital nomad is to land a remote job.
 So, once you have one or two or three, you’re halfway to living the digital nomad lifestyle!
 (Don’t worry, the other half involves traveling the world and living your best life.)

-Don’t let someone tell you that you can’t become a digital nomad because you don’t have any skills.
+Don’t let someone tell you that you can’t become a digital nomad when you don’t have any skills.
 There are plenty of beginner jobs for digital nomads out there, sometimes you just have to get creative.

 But we’ve done the hard work for you.
 By the end of this article, you’ll know about five different remote jobs that don’t require experience that you can apply to today!